 Gregory H. Comings, as a dedicated drug crime lawyer, can help Riverside County and San Bernardino residents assert all of their rights under the Constitution as well as state and federal laws.
 For example, he will work hard to convince the court that evidence obtained in violation of a defendant’s state, federal, or constitutional rights should be excluded if their case goes to trial.
 He can carefully review the details surrounding your arrest to see if the authorities may have engaged in illegal tactics, such as entrapment, the use of a bogus informant, or a misstatement on their report.
 Unless the State of California can prove beyond a reasonable doubt that you were in possession of an illegal substance in a sufficient quantity to be convicted of the offense with which you were charged, it may be possible for your case to be dismissed or pleaded down to a lesser charge, depending on the evidence.Seek Representation from a Drug Crime Attorney in Riverside County or San Bernardino

 If you have been charged with a drug crime, you need to talk to a lawyer sooner rather than later.
-To consult skillful San Bernardino and Riverside County drug crime lawyer Gregory H. Comings about your case, call (951) 686-3457 or contact us online and ask for a free appointment.
+To consult skillful San Bernardino and Riverside County drug crime lawyer Gregory H. Comings about your case, call (951) 686-3457 or contact us online and ask for an appointment.
 Our office has Spanish interpretive services available.
 We also represent people who need a white collar crime attorney or assistance in fighting charges of sex crimes or domestic violence and other violent crimes.

 - Heroin Crimes

 - Federal Drug Crimes